WGMU-LP: History

 After this, WGMU-CA returned to the air as a satellite of WNMN, which became a Retro Television Network affiliate (vowing that MyNetworkTV became a programming service in 2009 instead of a full TV network).
 On cable, the station was seen in Burlington on Comcast channel 7 and in Plattsburgh on Charter channel 18.
 It was not seen on Vidéotron systems in Montreal.
 The nearest WGMU-CA outlying translator to Montreal, W52CD (channel 52) in St. Albans, barely reached the city.
 Syndicated programming on the station included Montel, Jerry Springer, Frasier, and Still Standing.
 It did not air any news or sports programs.

 Prior to December 2010, WGMU-CA experienced long term blackouts (i.e. dead air; static/snow), lasting several weeks or months, and only broadcast sporadically.
 There had been no signal since, with the station now silent.

 The station formerly had a construction permit for a digital transmitter on channel 49.
 However, the permit no longer appears in the FCC database as of early 2012.

 WGMU-CA and repeater W19BR were downgraded from Class A status and reverted to standard low-power stations on October 24, 2012, due to failure to file children's television reports.
 WGMU-LP had been a Class A station since 2002, when the station was still WBVT-LP.

 The FCC canceled the licenses of WGMU-LP and repeaters W19BR and WBVT-LP on March 12, 2015, for failure to broadcast for a year; WGMU-LP and W19BR had gone off the air on November 18, 2013, while WBVT shut down four days later.
 WGMU's former repeater in Claremont, New Hampshire, WVMA-CD, remains licensed as of March 2015; that station (formerly W17CI) had been sold to Sound Communications in 2013 and transferred to Novia Communications (a company partially co-owned with Sound) a year later.
 WVMA-CD is Novia Communications' only media holding outside of its usual territory of upstate New York.
-It has since been re-licensed to Winchendon, Massachusetts, with its transmitter remaining in New Hampshire.
+It has since moved to Providence, Rhode Island, and is now an affiliate of Antenna TV.